uuk0/PyCodeCompiler/internals.md

 for ordering the AST nodes in the correct way.

+# Modules

+Each module is generating their own .c file and .h file.
+The file naming scheme is 'pymodule_[module name replacing '.' with three '_'].c' / '[...].h' Each module exposes an global variable called 'PY_MODULE_INSTANCE_[the above normalized name]', which holds the associated module object, and a method 'void PY_MODULE_[the above normalized name]_init(void)' for initialising that module.

+The init function is invoked in places where the 'import' statement would generating other code into.
+As such, the init method might be invoked multiple times, and should ignore all but the first call.

+During optimisation, the module reference will most likely be inlined, and later hard-referenced (so static function references are resolved).

+TODO: prefix all generated functions / constants in a module with the normalised name!

 # Runtime evaluation vs. Static Evaluation

 The default model of python is "creation on import" for modules and everything which is not in a function,